openharmony/docs/en/application-dev/reference/apis/js-apis-ability-errorCode.md

 # ErrorCode

+The **ErrorCode** module defines the error codes that can be used when the ability is started.

 > **NOTE**
 >
-> The initial APIs of this module are supported since API 6.
+> The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## Modules to Import